espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Growth Gun.md

 * * *

 **Effect** Make a ranged Strike.
 On a hit, the creature becomes covered in a mass of flesh that continues to grow on the target for a brief time.
-The creature becomes [[Slowed]] for 1 round, after which the growth withers and falls off.
+The creature becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Slowed]] for 1 round, after which the growth withers and falls off.

 * * *